 - Capacity for UT Dallas to become a nationally recognized leader in the SRI’s theme area and ability to translate research to implementation to affect SRI theme areas.

-- Quality of the DEI plan, engagement with the UT Dallas Office of Sustainability and level of community involvement.
+- Quality of the broader impact, engagement with the UT Dallas Office of Sustainability and level of community involvement.

 - Relevance of goals and plans for Institute activities to build a sustaining entity.